 - To improve marketing and sales process.
 Since geospatial analytics divide customers into groups with specific needs depending on their location and provide them with a better customer experience, it may be the most popular request of the existing businesses.
 With the location data, businesses can increase sales with targeted promotions, special loyalty programs, and other benefits.

 Industries that could beneficiate from geoanalytics the most

-Let’s consider the six examples of how geospatial analytics can be valuable for businesses of various industries.
+Let’s consider the six examples of how geospatial analytics can be valuable for businesses in various industries.

 In a recent study, 95% of surveyed executives across various industries said that mapping and geodata analysis are crucial in achieving business increases.
 And that’s the truth since modern data-driven applications built on the synergy of mapping and geospatial data analysis accelerate the productivity of company performance.

-Both applications use satellite imagery or satellite data combined with aerial imagery from drones to analyze such information of crops and fields as NDVI, anomaly, diseases, and detect ripe fruits.
+Both applications use satellite imagery or satellite data combined with aerial imagery from drones to analyze such information about crops and fields as NDVI, anomalies, diseases, and detect ripe fruits.
 They also update information from time to time and transform the data for better decision-making.